porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.design.md

 ## Available sizes

 The Pagination comes in 2 different sizes.
-In both cases (for less than 5 or 7 pages) the itmens will be reduced accordingly and centered.
+In both cases (for less than 5 or 7 pages) the items will be reduced accordingly and centered.

 - **5 page links** Recommended to be used for device widths equal or smaller than 479 px.